Bûche de Noël (Yule Log) is my kind of dessert. It’s is a beautiful French Christmas cake that looks impressive but is actually very easy to make!

 This is the fun part!
 Grab the whipped cream filling and spread it on the cake with an off-set spatula.
 Leave a little room around edges so the cream doesn’t spill out when you roll it up.

 Carefully roll up the cake.

 Transfer to a serving plate.
-(I put two sheets of waxed paper underneath to keep the serving plate clean.)
+(I put two sheets of waxed paper underneath to keep the serving plate clean while I decorated the cake.)
 Slice a small portion of end of the log at a diagonal.
 Keep this because you’ll use it to create a “knot” on the log.

 Get out your meringue mushrooms and cocoa powder.
 Dust the tops of the mushrooms with cocoa powder.

 I smoothed out the cocoa powder on the tops of some of the mushrooms for a varied look.
 Once you’re happy with your mushrooms, place them on and around your cake.